Full List of U.S. Alaska Lounge Locations, Hours, Amenities, & Partners

 Guest policy: Alaska Lounge members can bring immediate family (spouse or domestic partner and children under the age of 21) or 2 guests at no extra charge.

-Hot Tip: Alaska Lounge membership includes access to over 90 partner lounges worldwide.
-(See Partner Lounge section below)
+Hot Tip: Alaska Lounge membership includes access to over 90 partner lounges worldwide (see Alaska Lounge+ Partner Lounge Access section below).

 Day Passes

-Alaska Lounges offer day passes for $50 per person.
-These can be purchased at any Alaska Lounge location and are valid for a single day only.
+Alaska Lounges offer day passes for $60 per person at LAX, JFK, PDX, and SFO only.
+These are valid for a single day and only at the location where purchased.
 They must be used in conjunction with same-day, ticketed air travel on any airline.

 No guests are allowed with a day pass.
 However, children under 2 years of age can accompany the adult day pass holder at no extra charge.
 It’s possible (however unlikely) that an Alaska Lounge can limit access or the purchase of a day pass due to capacity restrictions.